ananthkhegde/spring-boot-oauth-sso/README.md

 ## Key details of the project

-Before configuring the new providers, Application has to registered as web application with Oauth providers by providing domain url and call back url.
+Before configuring the new providers, Application has to registered as web application with Oauth2 providers by providing domain url and call back url.
 Post registering the application we get Client Id and client secret.
-Authorization url and Access token url can be found in respective Outh vendors site More details about google api can be fount here. https://developers.google.com/identity/protocols/OAuth2
+Authorization url and Access token url can be found in respective Outh vendors site More details about oauth2 google api can be found here. https://developers.google.com/identity/protocols/OAuth2

 ### Steps to configure

-New auth provisers can be configured by adding required endpoints in application.yml file
+New auth provider can be configured by adding required endpoints in application.yml file
 ```
 google:
   client: